sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

     IdentityPoolId: us-east-1:84340cf1-4f64-496e-87c2-517072e7d5d9
 ```

 The `ApiEndpoint` is the API we just created.
+Make a note of the `IdentityPoolId`, we'll need that later.

 Now let's try out our public route.
 Head over to the following in your browser.
 Make sure to replace the URL with your API.

 ```
 https://2zy74sn6we.execute-api.us-east-1.amazonaws.com/public